onestardao/WFGY/Polaris/experiments/README.md

 A traditional long-context approach is like handing the model an entire city encyclopedia every time.

-The Polaris approach is more like drawing a city map, including roads, relations, danger zones, destinations, and checkpoints.
+The Polaris Protocol approach is more like drawing a city map, including roads, relations, danger zones, destinations, and checkpoints.

 The point is not to make the information smaller.